Mitch Bouyer

 This c.1895-1899 portrait by Charles A. Nast of A-ca-po-re, a Ute musician, is often misidentified as Mitch Bouyer.

-Mitch Boyer (sometimes spelled 'Bowyer', 'Buoyer', 'Bouyer' or 'Buazer', or in Creole, 'Boye') (c.
+Mitch Boyer (sometimes spelled 'Bowyer', 'Buoyer', 'Bouyer' or 'Buazer', or in Creole, 'Boye'; Kar-pash) (c.
 1837 - June 25, 1876) was an interpreter and guide in the Old West following the American Civil War.
 General John Gibbon called him "next to Jim Bridger, the best guide in the country".
 He was killed at the Battle of the Little Bighorn.

 Family background

 He was born Michel Boyer in c.
 1837.
 His father, Jean-Baptiste Boyer, was a French Canadian who was employed by the American Fur Company, trading with Sioux in the area that would later become Wyoming.
-Mitch's mother was a Santee Sioux.
+Mitch's mother was a Santee Dakota.
 His father was killed by Native Americans while trapping, about 1863.
-Mitch's Sioux name was Kar-pash.
+Mitch's Dakota name was Kar-pash.
 He had three full sisters: Marie, Anne, and Thérèse, who seem to have been triplets born in 1840.
 He also had at least two half-brothers: John Boyer (c.
 1845-1871), who was hanged at Fort Laramie for killing an Army scout in the first legal execution in Wyoming Territory, and Antoine Boyer (born 1852?), whom Walter Mason Camp interviewed in 1912.
 John, in an interview just before he was hanged, stated that there had been other siblings who had already died.

 Boyer was an interpreter at Fort Phil Kearny in 1868.
 In the fall of 1869, he married a young Crow woman named Magpie Outside (or Magpie Out-of-Doors), who became known as Mary.
 Their first child, also named Mary, was born in 1870.
 Sometime later they also had a son, apparently named Tom, but eventually called James LeForge (see below).